Vying for Mediterranean Supremacy

 not land flat.

-providing that the same principles apply.
-The dice must strike
+consent, providing that the same principles apply.
+The dice must

-a solid surface, change sides, then land flat, with a clear reading,
+strike a solid surface, change sides, then land flat, with a

-area, or is not laying flat with a clear reading, it must be
+the specified area, or is not laying flat with a clear reading,

 9.3 Out of Turn.
 You are required to ask if your opponent